cshum/imagor/README.md

 - Each bucket config can specify its own `region`, `endpoint`, and credentials
 - If bucket-specific credentials are not provided, global AWS credentials are used
 - If `S3_LOADER_BUCKET` is not set, `default_bucket.name` from the config is used
+- Optionally, add a named capture group `(?P<path>...)` to the pattern to use a sub-match as the S3 key instead of the full image path.
+This is useful for path-prefix routing where the bucket name is embedded as the first path segment and should not be included in the object key

 Docker Compose example with bucket routing: